gituser1034/a2_llm_olly/README.md

 pip install langchain-text-splitters

 Run - can change to only using main later:
-To embed: python vector.py
+To embed: python vector.py (NOTE - I ALREADY RAN THIS SO THE VECTOR STORE ALREADY EXISTS, NO NEED TO RERUN) To run: python main.py
-To run post-embedding: python main.py
+To run input tests: python test_main.py

+Testing Note:
+It is impossible to predetermine what questions the llm will ask, so I took questions from one run, and to test inputs I created a seperate document not generating the questions through RAG, to seed the generated questions.
+RAG is used for answer generation only in that file.